NunoSempere/nunosempere.github.io/ESPR-Evaluation/4-Measurements.md

 1. Self-Confidence/ Modern Survival Skills.
 - I think I could do pretty well in a Zombie Apocalypse. ✓
-- It wouldn't bother me excessively if I woke up in a random city in the world with nothing but my clothes.
+- It wouldn't bother me excessively if I woke up in a random city in the world with nothing but my clothes on. ✓

 1. Decisiveness.
 - To what extent do you agree with the statement: I am a decisive person.